ABNAssesments/javascript-assesments/README.md

 - **Code Structure:** Organize your code in a clear and maintainable manner.
 - **HTML/JavaScript Best Practices:** Follow best practices for HTML and JavaScript.
 - **Error Handling:** Implement basic error handling for input values.
-- **Styling (Optional):** Consider adding minimal styling for a better user experience.
+- **Styling:** Consider adding minimal styling for a better user experience.

 #### Resources:

-- You can use online resources (MDN Web Docs, W3Schools) for reference.
 - Avoid using external libraries for this task.

 #### Template: